Contractor Agreement (Individual)The Contractor Agreement (Individual) allows you to hire a contractor that is an individual (ie. not a company).

 A Services Agreement

-Service Agreement is commonly used between two parties, one who will provide the service and the principle, who pays for the service.
+A Services Agreement is commonly used between two parties, one of which will provide the service, and the other who pays for the service.
 Often these agreements involve key dates, rights and obligations, payment, IP rights, termination, non-solicitation and liability and waivers.

 Why Do Companies Hire Contractors?

 Commonly, hiring a contractor is ideal when businesses need to complete short- term work.
-Often this work is specialised and requires the expertise and specific equipment that the contractor possesses.
-Utilising contractors is often a more cost effective manner in hiring specialised individuals, who would otherwise have been unavailable or unaffordable for businesses.
+Often, this work is specialised and requires the expertise and specific equipment that the contractor possesses.

 What Are Common Services Hired as a Contractor